pmndrs/prai/docs/getting-started/first-workflow.md

+---
+title: Your First Workflow
+description: Build a complete prai workflow from scratch
+nav: 2
+---

 # Your First prai Workflow

 In this tutorial, we'll build a complete workflow that generates a brand theme.
 This will teach you the fundamental concepts of prai through hands-on practice.